Andy Mangels: Comic books

-Mangels served as editor of the anthology Gay Comix from 1991 to 1998, for issues #14-25 (plus one "special").
+Mangels served as editor of the anthology Gay Comix from 1991 to 1998, for issues #14–25 (plus one "special").
 He also contributed stories, including creating an early openly gay superhero named Pride.
 Under his editorship, the series changed its name to "Gay Comics" (symbolically becoming a part of the mainstream instead of underground comix scene), published multiple issues per year, raised page and cover payment rates and instituted a reprint fee, enforced a gender-parity of 50% male and 50% female creators rule, and even occasionally brought in popular heterosexual creators to bump sales, such as George Pérez and Sam Kieth.
 A story that Mangels' commissioned for Gay Comics #19 from Alison Bechdel would later be expanded upon for Bechdel's Fun Home graphic novel, for which Bechdel thanked him during her keynote speech at the 2016 "Queers and Comics" symposium at City University of New York.

 Mangels has written non-fiction articles and reviews – often about the intersection of comics and Hollywood – for magazines such as Amazing Heroes, Alter Ego/FCA, Anime Invasion, Cinescape, Comics Buyer's Guide, Comics Interview, Comics Scene, Overstreet's FAN Magazine, Hero Illustrated, Marvel Age, Marvel Vision, Sci-Fi Invasion, Sci-Fi Universe, SFX, Sketch, Starlog, Star Wars Galaxy Magazine, Star Wars Galaxy Collector, Toons, Wild Cartoon Kingdom, Wizard, and others.
 He has written for international magazines such as Dreamwatch (UK), Edizione Star (Italy), Fantazia (UK), Farscape Magazine (UK), La Tomba Di Dracula (Italy), Star Trek Monthly (UK), Star Wars Magazine (UK), and others.
 He writes regularly for TwoMorrows' magazine Back Issue!.

-In 2012, Mangels was awarded the Inkpot Award for Achievement in the Comic Arts at Comic-Con International.
-Mangels has presented panels at Comic-Con International since 1988.
+In 2012, Mangels was awarded the Inkpot Award for Achievement in the Comic Arts at San Diego Comic-Con.
+Mangels has presented panels at Comic-Con since 1988.

 In July 2016, The New York Times ran a story about Dynamite Entertainment, which revealed that Mangels was writing a new intercompany crossover mini-series for the company, in conjunction with DC Comics: Wonder Woman '77 Meets The Bionic Woman, bringing together the Lynda Carter television character with Lindsay Wagner's fellow 1970s television super-heroine.
 The series was set to start in Fall 2016.